 This tool provides users the ability to extract data from multiple federal, publicly available datasets to use for population health planning.
-The portal also provides users with educational resources about working with the datasets in Microsoft Excel.
+The toolkit also provides users with educational resources about working with the datasets in Microsoft Excel.

 The purpose of this tool is to provide a web-based dashboard to educate state Medicare Rural Hospital Flexibility (Flex) Program Coordinators, state office of rural health staff, critical access hospitals, rural health networks and other rural health stakeholders on population health data analytics.

 The data included in this web-based tool are publicly available and consist of, but not limited to:

 - Hospital Compare (Centers for Medicare & Medicaid Services)